DasunBatheegama/DasunBatheegama/README.md

 ## 🚀 About Me

-I'm currently studying **Computer Science** and am passionate about full stack web and mobile development, as well as AI/ML.
-I have also completed a 1-year internship.
-I am a **Software Engineer** and **Technical Writer** with 5+ years of industry experience.
-I specialize in building scalable applications and creating high-quality technical content.
-Currently working remotely for well-known tech platforms including Baeldung and Lokalise.

 - 🎓 **BEng.
 (Hons) Computer Science** (graduating in 2027)
 - ✍️ **Technical Writer** specializing in both theoretical and practical content